NateAlmighty/MotD-Revamped/README.md

 BASK IN MY GLORY AS YOU NOW KNOW YOUR WAITING HAS PAID OFF!

 DOWNLOAD THIS GAME...
 AND WITNESS MY POWER!!!

+(Remember to download the latest release from the side panel under "releases!")